switchtrue/JIRAChangelogBuilder/README.md

 JIRAChangelogBuilder
 ====================

-Communicates with JIRA and generates a change log for a given JIRA Project Version
+Communicates with JIRA and generates a change log for a given JIRA Project Version.
+Downloads are available at http://mleonard87.github.io/JIRAChangelogBuilder/releases/

 Compilation
 -----------